masumhabib/quest/README.md

 extended for any material with known parameters.

-Unlike most of the quantum transport tools available out there, QMICAD is a *not* a predefined simulator for a predefined problem for a predefined device structure.
+Unlike most of the quantum transport tools available out there, QMICAD is a *not* a predefined simulator for a predefined problem in a predefined device structure.
 Rather, it is a flexible toolbox that allows users to write their own simulators best-suited for their own problems.

 Deep down, QMICAD is a C++ library that uses BLAS and LAPACK for computation.
-QMICAD provides both C++ and Python interfaces so that one can choose between the elegance of C++ and ease of Python.
+Yet, QMICAD provides both C++ and Python interfaces so that one can choose between the elegance of C++ and ease of Python.

 Dependencies